sdiehl28/tutorial-website/content/books/_index.md

 For many people,  [online courses](/reviews) are better than books, or are better to start with than books.

-The following sections present my short list of the best books for the key subject areas.
+The following sections present my short list of the best books for key subject areas.